 You will waste so much time if you have to stop what you are doing to find something you need.
-Everything should have a home, and it should stay in its home unless it is in use.
+Everything should have a home and stay in its home unless it is in use.

 Schedule some time for clean-up at the end of the day.
 Clean all your supplies and put them back in their home.

-The next day you will go into the studio and you will be ready to go.
+The next day you will go into the studio and be ready to go.

-For example, if you paint landscapes, paint five or ten skies at the same time.
+For example, paint five or ten skies simultaneously if you paint landscapes.

 Then add all the trees to each painting at the same time.

 Not only will you be able to create more art in less time, but you will also save money on supplies.